dani-barrientos/MEL/README.md

 # build
 Very brief guide on how to build.

+This project use cmake as the build system, and so should be compatible with any environment supporting it.
+The used option by the author is by using Visual Studio Code with CMakeTools extension.
 *CMakePresets.json* file includes the base configuration for builds in Windows, MacOsX and Linux, but you need to provide your *CMakeUserPresets* for your concrete case.
 A *CMakeUserPresets_EXAMPLE.json* is included as a guide toi crete your custom configuration.
 There are 2 diferent macros that guide compilation based on target platform.
 - **MEL_OS** : target operating system.
 Available OS are: *MEL_WINDOWS*, *MEL_LINUX*,*MEL_MACOSX*,*MEL_ANDROID* (iOS platform is working progress), *MEL_EMSCRIPTEN*